icinganalysis/icinganalysis.github.io/content/Langmuir Rising Currents.md

 ![Figure 2.
 Microphotograph of water drops on an oiled-slide ](images/rising_currents/Figure2.png)

-# Irving, Langmuir: Super-Cooled Water Droplets in Rising Currents of Cold Saturated Air
+# Irving Langmuir, "Super-Cooled Water Droplets in Rising Currents of Cold Saturated Air"

 ## Summary
 Evaporation and condensation rates on water drops are calculated.